spiraldb/vortex/README.md

 One of the core principles in Vortex is separation of the logical from the physical.

-A Vortex array is defined by a logical data type as well as a physical encoding.
+A Vortex array is defined by a logical data type (i.e., the type of scalar elements) as well as a physical encoding (the type of the array itself).
 Vortex ships with several built-in encodings, as well as several extension encodings.

-The built-in encodings are designed to model the Apache Arrow in-memory format, enabling us to construct Vortex arrays with zero-copy from Arrow arrays.
+The built-in encodings are primarily designed to model the Apache Arrow in-memory format, enabling us to construct Vortex arrays with zero-copy from Arrow arrays.
+There are also several built-in encodings (e.g., `sparse` and `chunked`) that are useful building blocks for other encodings.
 The included extension encodings are mostly designed to model compressed in-memory arrays, such as run-length or dictionary encoding.